 - Wear sandals or open-toed shoes until the affected toe is feeling better.

-When home care is not enough or you are faced with a toenail that is constantly becoming ingrown, it is time to come see us for professional care.
+When home care is not enough, not desired, or you are faced with a toenail that is constantly becoming ingrown, it is time to come see us for professional care.
 Depending on your situation, we may need to remove either a part or all of the nail.
-Usually, an entire nail removal is reserved for cases that keep recurring.
-In this instance we will often use a procedure to prevent the nail tissue from growing back.
+The toe is numbed for the procedure, so you’ll only feel pressure—not pain.

 Preventing Ingrown Nails